stdlib-js/stdlib/CONTRIBUTING.md

 > By contributing documentation to the project, you are agreeing to release it under the project [license][stdlib-license].

 Project documentation is localized within each package.
-Similar to code, you should modify documentation using [git][git].
-Provided you have followed the [development guide][stdlib-development] and enabled git hooks,
+Similar to code, you should modify documentation using [Git][git].
+Provided you have followed the [development guide][stdlib-development] and enabled [Git][git] hooks,

 ```bash
 $ make init